 The Covid-19 is threatening Africa’s wildlife and protected areas.
 Without any tourism, many people will loose their job and crucial funding of wildlife projects will stop.
 This may lead to an increase in organised poaching.
 Or hunting simply to put food on the table.
 National parks and wildlife reserves depend heavily on tourism revenues.
 And with the collapse of the tourism industry in the entire continent, wild animals are left on their own again, facing greater threats from poachers.

 By rescheduling your safari you will continue to contribute to the conservation of endangered wildlife such as lions, elephants and rhinos.
-Moreover, Ajabu Adventures is teaming up with Serengeti Watch to increase the awareness and protect the Serengeti ecosystem.
+Moreover, Ajabu Adventures has teamed up with KopeLion and Carbon Tanzania to increase the awareness and protect the ecosystem.

 5. Travel consciously